 This set starts at five pounds and goes up through 50 pounds.
 The weights are easy to adjust with a twist and come with the cradles, making them easy to store, and with five-pound increments, they essentially replace 10 dumbbells.
 The Core Fitness Adjustable Dumbbells are available through Dick’s Sporting Goods, with the same stipulations referenced above.
 (They’re also currently $200 off!)

 The Move to Do: Overhead Press

-Sit in a chair with a supportive back and a dumbbell in each hand.
+Sit in a chair with a supportive back and a dumbbell in each hand, says Jordan Dubow, PT, DPT, at React Physical Therapy.
 Goalpost your arms (bend elbows at 90 degrees with upper arms parallel to the ground).
 Push the weights overhead, so they touch lightly without smacking each other.
 Hold for one count.
 Slowly return your arms to the goalpost position for one rep. Make sure your feet are planted on the ground, so you don’t arch your back as you push the weights overhead.